-For the purposes of credit weighting in phase 3 rotations, a credit is equivalent to one week of rotation.
+For the purposes of credit weighting in Phase 3 rotations, a credit is equivalent to one week of rotation.

-22.8 Academic Probation
+22.9 Academic Probation

-A student shall be placed on academic probation if his/her academic performance is below the threshold (cGPA 2.5) for successful progression to the next phase of the program.
+A student shall be placed on academic probation if his/her academic performance is below the threshold (cGPA 2.5) for successful progression to the next Phase of the program.
 Such a student shall be required to have a documented interview with their academic advisor and any supportive and corrective measures noted before registering for the next semester.
 These may include any or all of the following:

-- referral to student services for counselling - reduction of course load in the next semester - postponement of study so as to address identified non-academic needs - supplementary language or study skills courses
+- referral to student services for counselling - postponement of study so as to address identified non-academic needs - supplementary language or study skills courses

-22.9Assessment Grades
+22.10 Assessment Grades